 - Add flour and salt to a large mixing bowl.
 Stir with a whisk to combine.

-- Add cold butter cubes to flour-salt mixture.
+- Add cold butter cubes to the flour-salt mixture.
 Use a pastry cutter to cut the butter into the mixture.
 Do not over-mix.
 The dough should be rough and crumbly with pea-sized chunks.

-- Put dough ball on the counter.
+- Put the dough ball on the counter.
 Divide in two.
 Then press each half into a flat disk about 1" thick.

 Parbake Bottom Crust (recommended for fresh fruit or custard pie fillings)